skylightio/skylight-docs/app/views/skylight/docs/chapters/_80-troubleshooting.md

 You can check our current permissions by visiting the "Third-party access" settings for your organization.
 If the permissions are correct, Skylight will be marked as "Approved":

-<%= image_tag "skylight/docs/troubleshooting/third-party-access-2.png", alt: "Screenshot of the GitHub third party access page", style: "max-width: 400px;" %>
+<%= image_tag "skylight/docs/troubleshooting/third-party-access-2.png", alt: "Screenshot of the GitHub third party access page", style: img_width(400) %>

 Your organization must allow third-party access to Skylight so that we can use the GitHub API to access any information about your org.
 Click the link below the "Connect Your GitHub Repository" dropdown on the app settings page to update your GitHub permissions, which will <%= link_to "whitelist Skylight", "https://github.com/blog/1941-organization-approved-applications" %>.
 This link takes you to a page in GitHub, where you can click the "Grant" button to give Skylight access to the necessary information:

-<%= image_tag "skylight/docs/troubleshooting/third-party-access.png", alt: "Screenshot of the GitHub organization access page", style: "max-width: 300px;" %>
+<%= image_tag "skylight/docs/troubleshooting/third-party-access.png", alt: "Screenshot of the GitHub organization access page", style: img_width(300) %>

 ### I'm trying to add a repo to my Skylight app but I don't see the field to do so.